 There are other options.
 If you don’t want a skull, you can get a mag well shaped like a Spartan’s helmet.

-There are two other ideas here that are important to any discussion of AR-15 lowers.
+There are two other ideas here that are important to any discussion of AR-15 lower receivers.
 As I’ve run through this long introduction, I’ve made one basic assumption.
 If you end up buying a stripped lower, you’ll need to add the parts yourself.
 That’s not too complicated.

 If you don’t want to bother, I’d recommend something like this complete lower from PSA.
 If money is no object (or if you don’t trust your skills), a complete lower saves time and energy.